Oklahoma Department of Emergency Management

 The Oklahoma Department of Emergency Management (OEM) is a department of the government of Oklahoma responsible for coordinating the response to a natural disaster that has occurred in the State and that has overwhelmed the abilities of local authorities.
 This is achieved primarily through the development and maintenance of a comprehensive statewide emergency management plan.
 OEM is responsible for coordinating the efforts of the federal government with other state departments and agencies, county and municipal governments and school boards, and with private agencies that have a role in emergency management.

 Mission

 The mission of OEM is to minimize the effects of attack, technological and natural disasters upon the people of Oklahoma by preparing, implementing and exercising preparedness plans, assisting local government subdivisions with training for and mitigation of disasters, and by coordinating actual disaster response/recovery operations.

 Leadership

 The Department is under the supervision of the Oklahoma Secretary of Safety and Security and under the executive control of the Department's Director.
-Under Governor Kevin Stitt, Michael C. Thompson is serving as Secretary (since 2011) and Mark Gower is serving as Director (since January 2019).
+Under Governor Kevin Stitt, Tricia Everest is serving as Secretary (since 2021) and Annie Mack-Vest is serving as Director (since January 2024).
 The Director of Emergency Management is appointed by the Governor of Oklahoma with the advice and consent of the Oklahoma Senate, and serves at the pleasure of the Governor.
 The Director is head of the Department as well as the chief advisor to the Governor on emergency management.